SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 - Step 1: Type the porting SMS to switch back to VI
 - Step 2: Watch the SMS fail to send
 - Step 3: Try again... and again... and again
-- Step 4: Google <span style="color: #3498DB">"Why won't my BSNL phone let me leave?"</span>
+- Step 4: Google "Why won't my BSNL phone let me leave?"
-- Step 5: Discover the cruel plot twist - <span style="color: #E74C3C">you're locked in for 90 days!</span>
+- Step 5: Discover the cruel plot twist - you're locked in for 90 days!

 That's right, folks!
 It turns out switching from one provider to other was like checking into a 90-day mandatory stay hotel.
-And just when I thought I could sneak out early, BSNL pulled out the rulebook: <span style="color: #FF6B6B">"No no, dear customer, you must stay with us for at least 90 days before you can even think about going back to your precious VI."</span>
+And just when I thought I could sneak out early, BSNL pulled out the rulebook: "No no, dear customer, you must stay with us for at least 90 days before you can even think about going back to your precious VI."

-So here I am, counting down days like a prisoner marking walls, dreaming of the day I can reunite with my old network that I once complained about but now miss like a long-lost friend.
-Oh, the irony!
+So here I am, counting down days like a prisoner marking walls, dreaming of the day I can reunite with my old network - one I now miss like a long-lost friend.
+Oh, the irony of appreciating what you had only after it's gone!

 # My New Life as a Two-Phone Person

 Yes, I'm now that person who pulls out two phones at meetings.
 One for showing off my vintage 3G connection, and another for, you know, actually doing things.
 It's not a phase, mom!

 ## Daily Adventures Include:
-- Playing <span style="color: #3498DB">"Find the Signal"</span> (a fun game where everyone loses)
+- Playing "Find the Signal" (a fun game where everyone loses)
 - Explaining to cab drivers why I can't book a ride
 - Watching payment apps load slower than a snail in slow motion
-- Perfecting my <span style="color: #FF6B6B">"Oh, let me try my other phone"</span> dance
+- Perfecting my "Oh, let me try my other phone" dance

 # Lessons Learned (Because Someone Has to Learn from My Mistakes)

 1. If your wife says "maybe try it first," LISTEN
 2. Just because social media says everyone's doing it, doesn't mean everyone's doing it right
-3. The <span style="color: #E74C3C">"E"</span> in EDGE stands for "Extremely bad life decisions"
+3. The "E" in EDGE stands for "Extremely bad life decisions"
 4. Always carry cash (or a backup phone, or both, or just don't port to 3G in 2024)

 # The Countdown

 Two months left in my digital prison.
-I'm not counting days... okay, I am: <span style="color: #E74C3C">exactly 60 days, 14 hours, and 23 minutes left</span> (but who's counting?).
+I'm not counting days... okay, I am: exactly 60 days, 14 hours, and 23 minutes left (but who's counting?).

 In conclusion, sometimes supporting the government means carrying two phones and having a really good story to tell at parties.
 At least I'm building character, right?
 RIGHT?

 P.S.
-If you're reading this on a BSNL connection, <span style="color: #3498DB">I'll see you next week when it finally loads completely.</span> 😉
+If you're reading this on a BSNL connection, I'll see you next week when it finally loads completely. 😉